I’m Tony B, a design pro.

 What do my certifications even mean?

-This one means I was trained to design for the internet.
-Web pages, banners, interactivity, coding…like that.
+This one means I was trained to create for the internet.
+Web sites, banners, interactivity and coding…like that.
 It means I was also trained in writing code.
-I don’t want to do that all day, but it’s possible.
+I don’t want to do that all day, but I can help whenever necessary.

 Adobe Certified Professional in Visual Design